unisonweb/unison/unison-src/transcripts/diff.output.md

     e : .builtin.Nat
     f : .builtin.Nat

-  ⍟ I've updated to these definitions:
+  ⍟ I've updated these names to your new definition:

     b        : .builtin.Text
     fromJust : .builtin.Nat